 - On November 14, General Kinnard ordered LTC Hal Moore to use air assault tactic in attacking the NVA troops at LZ X-Ray;

-- On November 15, 1/7 Air Cav Battalion’s defensive perimeters became so desperate that General Kinnard had to called in B-52 airstrike to save the battalion;
+- On November 15, 1/7 Air Cav Battalion's defensive perimeters became so desperate that General Kinnard had to call in a B-52 airstrike to save the battalion;

-- On November 17, the NVA troops used the “grabe him by the belt” and defeated 2/7 Air Cav Battalion at LZ Albany.
+- On November 17, the NVA troops used the "grab him by the belt" and defeated 2/7 Air Cav Battalion at LZ Albany.

 This depiction of the battle is way off the mark.